-Or, they are too busy chomping apples or persimmons back in the woods.
+Or, they are too busy chomping apples or pears or persimmons back in the woods.
 Favorite soft-mast trees are often located in brushy, second-growth staging areas just off the main feed, and you can find them quickly by starting at a field or food-plot entry trail, and walking that back anywhere from 20 yards to a couple hundred.
 Like with the oaks, you’re looking for freshly fallen fruit, tracks, droppings, and especially rubs or scrapes.
 Set up on the hottest sign.

-When you stop seeing bucks in one field, it may simply be that they’re feeding in a different field.
+When you stop seeing bucks in one field, it may simply be that they’re feeding in a different one.
 Deer commonly shuffle food sources as crops dry out, get zapped by frost, or are harvested by farmers.
 A freshly cut cornfield, for example, will pull bucks off their previous feed almost before the combine leaves the field.
 Take an evening or two off from hunting, and spend prime time glassing your area to relocate feeding bucks.

 If you’ve been hunting your favorite permanent stand sites, there’s a good chance that the reason you’re not seeing bucks anymore is because they’re on to you.
 It doesn’t take long for deer to pattern hunters.
 Grab a climber and make a move.
 Sometimes, just a 50- or 100-yard shift can put you back on a buck.

 Dude, the rut isn’t for another month, you may be thinking.
 But there are always a few does that come into estrous early.
 And there are always a few bucks that are raring to go, right now.
 It’s not too early to switch to rut tactics.
 Rattle, call, or stake a buck decoy to pull in that one ultra-aggressive brawler, especially if you have spotted a buck in the area that’s acting like he is king of the hill.

 If a buck won’t step out of the woods until after dark, you’ll just have to get in the woods with him.
 Look for a field-edge rub that’s part of a rub line leading in the direction of the buck’s bedding area.
-Walk it back a short distance and set up.
+Walk it back a short distance and set up with a climbing stand.
 If he doesn’t show the first evening, walk it back a little farther each evening and try again.
 It’s an aggressive move, but it can pay off big.

 That said, if your only options are to hunt when it’s hot or not hunt at all, then go and set up near water.
 On warm afternoons, bucks are apt to get a drink just before heading to a major food source.
 A pond or creek in a staging area is the perfect place to take a stand now.

 Sometimes the smartest play is to leave a buck alone until the first phases of the rut kick in—but that doesn’t mean you can’t hunt at all.
 Does are very social this time of year and will often gather in fields or plots, even when shooter bucks aren’t showing up.
 Targeting these does keeps you out of the woods and away from bedding areas, but still in a stand.
 On farms with lots of does, the October Lull is actually one of my favorite times to simply put a deer in the freezer.
 And who knows, if one of those does happens to be coming into estrous early, she might drag a shooter buck in with her.